namc-utah/NAMCmodelrun/README.md

-# namc-models
+# NAMCmodelrun

 This repository contains the R code and accompanying files for NAMC models.

-There are three top level folders:
+models are of three types

-* final_models - contains all finalized and vetted models.
-* experimental_models - contains models that have not yet been finalized.
-* wq_models  - contains water quality models.

-All CSV, text and RData files are included in this repository, with the exception of the `AlakinityModel.RData` file required by the Wyoming DEQ alkalinity submodel.
-This file is over 1Gb and too big for git.
-Contact the NAMC lab manager for details about how to obtain this file.
+1. OE
+2. MMI
+3. WQ

+models have 3 main inputs needed and seperate functions depending on model type (model function R file)
+1. new bug data (OE and MMIs only)
+2. new predictors
+3. reference data and random forest models used to build the model

+process sample models and process box model functions
+1. get needed predictors stored in the database
+2. get bug data stored in the database by calling bug functions in the bug functions R file
+3. call model functions from the model function R file
+4. call the model appicability function
+5. save the model results in the database